vchiang18/drive-sync/README.md

     TECHNICIAN DETAILS: This endpoint returns all the details of a specific technician.
 No data input is required.
-However, you must specify the technicians ID number in the URL when sending the GET request.
+However, you must specify the technician's ID number in the URL when sending the GET request.
-        EXPECTED REPONSE:
+        EXPECTED RESPONSE:
             {
-                "first_name": "Zach",
+                "first_name": "John",
-                "last_name": "Walkowiak",
+                "last_name": "Martin",
                 "employee_id": 12345,
                 "id": 1
             }